 As immigrants entered America these customs came with them.
 Festivities involved parties during which singing, dancing, and stories of the deceased were related.
 A common theme for these parties was a celebration of the harvest.
 Many of the other Halloween traditions had been eliminated until the mid 1800’s A.D. when the tradition of dressing in costume re-emerged along with the now popular trick-or-treating in which participants roam from house to hose asking for food or money.

-You can download all 1 of The Origin and Tradition of Halloween picture to your gadget by right clicking picture and then save image as.
-Do not forget to share if you like this photo.
+You can download all 1 of The Origin and Tradition of Halloween photo to your device by right clicking picture and then save image as.
+Do not forget to click share if you like this image.